Inserting one edge into a simple drawing is hard: Introduction

 A similar extension problem was studied when the graph class considered are trees.
 Here, we are also given a point-set $P$ and ask if the given drawing can be extended using only points in $P$ for vertex positions.
 Di Giacomo et al.~\cite{giacomo_trees_09} showed that this problem is polynomial time solvable if bends are allowed.
 Similarly to the case of planar graphs, Bagheri and Razzazi~\cite{Planarstraightline_Bagheri_2010} showed that the problem is \NP-complete when we require the extended drawings to be straight-line.

 \paragraph{Outline.} The remainder of our paper is organized as follows.
-In Section~\ref{sec:hardness} we prove that, for a simple drawing $ D(G) $ of a graph $ G$, it is \NP-complete to decide whether a given edge $ e $ of $ \overline{G} $ can be inserted into $ D(G) $, even if $ D(G) $ is pseudocircular.
-Furthermore, we discuss under which conditions Theorem~\ref{thm:oneedgehard} holds.
-Most notably, Section~\ref{sec:extension}, we show that Theorem~\ref{thm:oneedgehard} holds even if the input drawing is pseudocircular.
-In contrast, we show in Section~\ref{sec:arr_pseudocicles} that for a given arrangement ${\cal A}$ of pseudocircles and a pseudosegment~$\sigma$, we can decide in polynomial time whether $ \sigma $ can be extended to simple closed curve $\Phi_\sigma$ such that ${\cal A} \cup \{\Phi_\sigma\}$ is again an arrangement of pseudocircles.
+In Section~\ref{sec:hardness} we prove that, given a simple drawing $ D(G) $ of a graph $ G$, it is \NP-complete to decide whether a given edge $ e $ of $ \overline{G} $ can be inserted into $ D(G) $.
+Furthermore, we discuss under which conditions the statement holds.
+Most notably, in Section~\ref{sec:extension}, we show that the problem remains \NP-hard even if the input drawing is pseudocircular.
+In contrast, we show in Section~\ref{sec:arr_pseudocicles} that for a given arrangement ${\cal A}$ of pseudocircles and a pseudosegment $\sigma$, we can decide in polynomial time whether $ \sigma $ can be extended to simple closed curve $\Phi_\sigma$ such that ${\cal A} \cup \{\Phi_\sigma\}$ is again an arrangement of pseudocircles.
 Finally, in Section~\ref{sec:fpt}, we observe that the problem of deciding whether a given edge $ e $ of $ \overline{G} $ can be inserted into a simple drawing $ D(G) $ of a graph $ G $ is \FPT\ in the number of crossings of $ D(G) $.